tg222eu/PFsenseInstallation/README.md

 <br><br><br>

 ![alt text](https://github.com/tg222eu/PFsenseInstallation/blob/main/secondwebgui.JPG)<br>
 Change WAN interface to "Static".
-Give the IP address that was given to the firewall and set gateway stream to the router thats connected to the internet
+Give the IP address that was given to the firewall, set subnet mask to 24 and set gateway stream to the router thats connected to the internet

 <br><br><br>